Deborah Dele-Oni '18 conducted research during her internships at UMass Medical and Brown University.

 Biology major: a blend of lab work and research

-Endless possibilities for research at UMass Medical internship
+Endless possibilities for research

 My internship at UMass Medical School in a Biochemistry and Molecular Pharmacology Research lab opened my eyes to the world of research and the endless possibilities it offers.

-I was able to conduct a research project in a lab alongside other undergraduates involving a heat shock protein called Hps90 and how systematic mutational analyses affect the fitness of cells.
+I was able to conduct a research project in a lab alongside other undergraduates involving a heat shock protein called Hps90 and how systematic mutational analysis affect the fitness of cells.
 I learned how to conduct several fundamental lab techniques such as polymerase chain reaction, restriction digest, and DNA manipulation.

 I got to see what it’s like to work 9-5 in a lab with less human interaction than typical medical doctors receive.
-I learned how the professional world works when it comes to research including the corporate side of research.
+I learned how the professional world works when it comes to research, including the corporate side of research.